 My Opinions

 You Truly Assumed is a book that piqued my interest as soon as I learned about it in October 2021.
 I am so happy that I finally got the opportunity to read it.
 Sabreen told the story of Sabriya, Zakat, and Farah beautifully.
 She could have taken the opportunity to push an agenda, but she didn’t.
-Instead, she focused on how we are all the same, how teens have the same worries, no matter their background.
+Instead, she focused on how we are all the same and how teens have the same worries, no matter their background.

 Sabriya used her words to figure out her emotions after the terrorist attack and, in doing so, found a strength she didn’t know she had.
 Zakat discovered her voice through her art, and Farah found hers through the friendships she had created through You Truly Assumed.
 Each girl came from a different background but was drawn together with a common cause.